Salary and Fair Compensation for Congregational Staff

 - The recommended Salary Range tables have been developed to assist local congregations offer compensation linked to the wage rates and labor costs in their local economy.
 The minimum, midpoint, and maximum of the ranges are not intended to limit congregational decisions.
 It is not assumed that all new professional employees will begin at the minimum of a range.
 Previous experience and educational achievement should be taken into consideration when setting salaries.
 Also, a higher rate of pay is appropriate for those with longer service or who demonstrate exceptional abilities or contributions to the congregation's well-being.

-- All recommendations assume full-time employment and should be prorated for individuals working part-time.
+- All recommendations assume full-time employment of 40 hours per week and should be prorated for individuals working part-time.

 - The Salary Recommendations are salary only (salary including housing for ministers) and do not include any benefits (life, long-term disability, dental, and health insurance (all employees working more than 750 hours annually); retirement contribution (for all employees working 1,000 hours annually after one year of service); payment-in-lieu of the employer share of FICA (ministers only); and professional expenses (all religious professionals).